onap/archived-cli/docs/open_cli_schema_version_1_0.rst

     service:
         name: aai

-*CAUTION*: This entry is very signification to disover this service from the service catalog and name should be matching with the service name registered in the catalog.
+*CAUTION*: This entry is very signification to discover this service from the service catalog and name should be matching with the service name registered in the catalog.